-The Think Orphan podcast is hosted by Dr. Karen Hutcheson, Licensed Clinical Psychologist, and Philip Darke, President of Providence World and co-author of In Pursuit of Orphan Excellence.
-Each week, they discuss the difficult issues and hot topics involved in the global orphan crisis with leading voices from around the world, such as Jedd Medefind, Rick Morton, and Peter Greer.
-From poverty alleviation and family strengthening, to best practices in caring for orphaned and abandoned children, to human trafficking and mentoring, Phil and Karen will work with you to navigate the issues that affect millions of children and families all over the world.
+The Think Orphan podcast is hosted by Rick Morton, Co-author of Orphanology, and Philip Darke, President of Providence World and co-author of In Pursuit of Orphan Excellence.
+Each week, they discuss the difficult issues and hot topics involved in the global orphan crisis with leading voices from around the world, such as Jedd Medefind, Russell Moore, and Peter Greer.
+From poverty alleviation and family strengthening, to best practices in caring for orphaned and abandoned children, to human trafficking and mentoring, Phil and Rick will work with you to navigate the issues that affect millions of children and families all over the world.